amosdudley/weblog/_posts/2021-6-28-Designing Pet Sports Equipment.md

 Several people have told me that dogs are very sensitive to silhouettes.
 I had hoped that the silhouette of this helmet would be closer to "dog" than the OutFox, but evidently that's not the whole picture.
 I might try making a v2 where both ears are in a single "bonnet", perhaps that would be different enough to be unusual rather than threatening.
 Other questions for the field of dog psychology: Does color play a role?
 Maybe painting with dog-like colors would help.

-*The silver lining:* The helmet seems comfortable on Hilde, and it works very well as a mounting point for a GoPro camera.
+*The silver lining:* The helmet seems comfortable on Hilde, and it works very well as a mounting point for a GoPro.
+It's very fun to see the world from her perspective.
+Who knew dogs move so fast?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lNzlvwt1wMM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>